 Hello, readers!
-Some of you may remember my very first post on The Classic Movie Muse where I recounted my visit to Newport, Rhode Island, and the story behind Grace Kelly’s stay there while filming High Society (1956), her last Hollywood film.
+Some of you may remember an early post on The Classic Movie Muse where I recounted my visit to Newport, Rhode Island, and the story behind Grace Kelly’s stay there while filming High Society (1956), her last Hollywood film.
 If you haven’t read that post, click here.

 Recently I went back to Newport and discovered MORE of this soon-to-be princess’s hideaway…